 The San Francisco Bay Area was Education Pioneers’ founding site.
 Since 2004, we have been working to supply local organizations with the talented people they need to achieve their goals.

 - 37 partner organizations, including urban districts San Francisco Unified and Oakland Unified, charter school management organizations Aspire Public Schools and Rocketship Education, venture philanthropy firm NewSchools Venture Fund, and education technology companies EducationSuperHighway and Schoolzilla.

 - EP Fellows in the San Francisco Bay Area work on strategic projects that make a difference, including analyses of special education transportation and new teacher retention for San Francisco Unified School District, as well as developing professional development dashboards and launching student data software products for Aspire Public Schools.

-- Several of EP’s SF-based alumni have remained to contribute to the region on an ongoing basis, including: 2005 Fellow Diana Lee, Vice President for Regional Growth Strategy and Development at Teach For America; 2007 Fellow Alexandra Bernadotte, founder and CEO of Beyond 12; 2008 Fellow Scott Gaiber, Director of Recruitment and Human Capital Support for San Francisco Unified School District.
+- Several of EP’s SF-based alumni have remained to contribute to the region on an ongoing basis, including: 2005 Fellow Diana Lee, Chief Communities Officer at Teach For America and 2007 Fellow Alexandra Bernadotte, founder and CEO of Beyond 12

 Mission: The mission of the Education Pioneers Bay Area Alumni Board is to catalyze meaningful professional and personal connections and action across Education Pioneers Bay Area Alumni to increase and retain their engagement in education.